philippeJeremy/Bloc-4-Analyse-predictive-de-donnees-non-structurees-par-l-intelligence-artificielle/README.md

 ## Start-up

-This block starts with the .py files that will collect the data and ends with the .ipynb file for cleaning and storing the data, follow the annotations in the scrypts
+a single .ipynb file in this block and follow the instructions

 ## Versions
 Listez les versions ici